ipfs-shipyard/js-versidag/README.md

 In distributed systems, the replicas' clocks aren't reliable to get the total order of versions.
 This is specially true in p2p networks where the difference in clocks may be exacerbated.
 There are alternative ways to preserve causality: [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamps), [Vector clocks](https://en.wikipedia.org/wiki/Vector_clock) or [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) to name a few.

-This module uses [M]erkle-DAGs](https://en.wikipedia.org/wiki/Merkle_tree) to preserve causality (happen-before) and a tie-breaker to determine the order of concurrent versions.
-The replicas convergency is guaranteed because:
+This module leverages [Merkle-DAGs](https://en.wikipedia.org/wiki/Merkle_tree) to preserve causality (happen-before) and a tie-breaker to determine the order of concurrent versions.
+The DAG will converge amongst replicas because:

-- The nodes on a Merkle-DAGs are labeled based on their contents meaning that whenever a merge occurs, they converge to the same label (id)
+- The nodes on Merkle-DAGs are labeled based on their contents, meaning that whenever a merge occurs, they converge to the same label (cid).
-- The tie-breaker is deterministic among replicas meaning that the total order of versions will be the same among replicas
+- The tie-breaker is deterministic among replicas, meaning that the total order of versions will be the same among replicas.

 ## Installation